 RUCKUS devices support RADIUS authorization for controlling access to management functions in the CLI.
 Two kinds of RADIUS authorization are supported:

-- Exec authorization determines a user privilege level when they are authenticated - Command authorization consults a RADIUS server to get authorization for commands entered by the user device(config) # aaa authorization exec default radius
+- Exec authorization determines a user privilege level when they are authenticated. - Command authorization consults a RADIUS server to get authorization for commands entered by the user.

 Configuring Exec Authorization